1./ GENERAL PROVISIONS

-Contact information of the data protection officer: Public Foundation for the Research of Central and East European History and Society, 1062 Budapest, Andrássy út 60., phone: +361/374-2600 e-mail: email@example.com
+Contact information of the data protection officer: Public Foundation for Research on Central and Eastern European History and Society, 1062 Budapest, Andrássy út 60., phone: +361/374-2600 e-mail: firstname.lastname@example.org

 The data protection officer of the Public Foundation can be reached via email at email@example.com, please direct your questions and comments to this address.

 Institutes operated by the Data Controller: XX.
 Század Intézet (Institute for the Twentieth Century), XXI.
 Század Intézet (Institute for the Twenty-first Century), Habsburg Történeti Intézet (Institute for the History of the Hapsburgs), Kommunizmuskutató Intézet (Institute for the Research of Communism), Kertész Imre Intézet (Imre Kertész Institute), Terror Háza Múzeum (House of Terror Museum).
 The institutes and the Museum do not have a legal personality.